City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 - 2020-2022: Pandemic recovery surge, reaching 25.4% annual growth in December 2021.

 Westminster's luxury market shows extreme sensitivity to economic and political uncertainty.
-The current correction surpasses even the 2018-2019 Brexit-related decline, suggesting fundamental shifts in the international luxury property market.
+The current correction represents a more measured decline compared to the sharp 2018-2019 Brexit-related crash, but demonstrates the continued volatility in the international luxury property market.

 House Prices in the City of Westminster: Sold (£)